gitdev-bash/piduck/README.md

 # Piduck
 Piduck is a program with which you can easily use your Raspberry Pi Zero as a USB HID keyboard.
 It uses the scripting language [Ducky-Script-v1].

+The Project is in Beta and help is needed.
+The function `REPEAT`, Control keys and other special character and keys are missing.
+For now, only the US keyboard layout is available.

+## Contributions
+All contributions are welcome!

 ## Setup
 ### HID Setup
 [Source1][Hid-setup-source1]